-When we think of the term “collaboration”, we think of ways people can communicate and work together to achieve a goal.
+When we think of the term “collaboration”, we think of ways people can communicate to achieve a goal.
 Collaboration is an essential part of success in any aspect of life, and the business world is no different.
 Individuals from the same department must share knowledge and resources to achieve desired results for their projects.
 Departments must effectively communicate and share resources to achieve their own goals and the goals of the organization.
 It is no longer a “you stay on your side of the fence and we’ll stay on ours” kind of mentality in the corporate world.
 Departments must work together more than ever to help the organization gain competitive advantage and continue to grow in market share.

-More video conferencing: The video conferencing technology in large conference rooms were cost prohibitive with elaborate hardware and software licensing.
-Video conferencing in huddle spaces require web conferencing apps like Cisco Spark, Microsoft Skype, and Ring Central that integrate with a mobile device allowing for more intimate collaboration at a significantly lower cost.
+More video conferencing: The video conferencing technology in large conference rooms costs increased with elaborate hardware and software licensing.
+Video conferencing in huddle spaces require web conferencing apps like Cisco Spark, Microsoft Skype, and Ring Central that integrate with a mobile device.
+Hence, this allows for more intimate collaboration at a significantly lower cost.

 Huddle spaces have redefined the way organizations collaborate both internally and externally.
 I would encourage companies who have a large staff to consider the utilization of huddle spaces.
 It will significantly simplify the collaboration process.
-Your organization will get more out of brainstorming sessions promoting new ideas, and create an environment of innovation, engagement and productivity.
+Your organization will get more out of promoting new ideas, and create an environment of innovation, engagement and productivity.